tomvanbraeckel/yamcs.github.com/docs/studio/First_Steps.md

 ### Launching Yamcs Studio
 When you launch Yamcs Studio for the first time it will ask you to choose a workspace.
 A **workspace** is where you store your resources (e.g. a display file).

 With Yamcs Studio, you are always working on one workspace at a time.
 Usually workspaces are fairly static, and you can often do with just one of them.
-If you untick the `Ask again?` option you will no longer see this message at startup.
+If you untick the **Ask again?** option you will no longer see this message at startup.

 ![Select Workspace](/assets/studio/select-workspace.png){: .center-image }

-Choose your preferred location, and click OK.
+Choose your preferred location, and click **OK**.

 <p class="hint">
-    If you unticked the <code>Ask again?</code> option, but you want to switch workspace at a later moment, open <code>File > Switch Workspace...</code> from the window menu to choose a different directory.
+    If you unticked the <strong>Ask again?</strong> option, but you want to switch workspace at a later moment, open <strong>File > Switch Workspace...</strong> from the window menu to choose a different directory.
 </p>